yuriypylypyuk/keypr/README.md

 `          path: /hosthome/$USERNAME/keypr/docker_php/src`

-to the keypr/kubernetes/grav_deployment.yaml
+to the `keypr/kubernetes/grav_deployment.yaml`

-as VirtualBox is passing /home/ of the host os, to the guest os
+as VirtualBox is passing `/home/` of the host os, to the `/hosthome/` of the  guest os